 If you're trying to view this on a phone or mobile device and are still having issues, sometimes outdated operating systems will prevent our videos from being played.
 Check your OS and see if you can update it, or try another device.

 What's the difference between a Digital Ticket and a Popverse Membership?

 A digital ticket from one of the ReedPop shows gives you access to all the livestreamed panels from the show here on Popverse's website, as well as access to other panels from the convention filmed that will pop up on the site over the following days during (and after) the convention.
 The digital ticket allows 30 days of access to these convention panels, as well as Popverse's members-only articles and video articles of panels from previous conventions.

-The Popverse membership at the 'Fan' level gives you a full year of access to streamed panels from New York Comic Con, Emerald City Comic Con, C2E2, and MCM London Comic Con, as well as the other filmed panels from these events (and events past).
+The Popverse membership at the 'Fan' level gives you access to streamed panels from New York Comic Con, Emerald City Comic Con, C2E2, and MCM London Comic Con, as well as the other filmed panels from these events (and events past).
 In addition to that, Popverse regularly posts high-quality pop culture journalism - some of which is members-only deep dives into different, topics, subjects, and personalities.
 If that wasn't enough, you also get a Popverse newsletter, access to a Popverse discord, commenting privileges on Popverse articles, and a compelte ad-free browsing experience on Popverse.

 If after trying these solutions you're still having problems, contact Popverse customer service at firstname.lastname@example.org.